teymuur/pipmanagergui/README.md

 - Sort packages by name or size.
 - Update or uninstall packages through a child window.
 - Display information about packages
+- Install from GitHub repositories
+- Install from requirements.txt

 ## Installation